nkstlrv/Inforce_Django_Task/README.md

 # Inforce Python Task

-An Django REST API app that helps employees making decisions of the restaurants to have lunch.
+Django REST API application that helps employees make decisions of the restaurant to have lunch today.

 ## DataBase setup